-A private garage with provision for more than 3 automobiles, or a private garage of more than 700 square feet in area, or more than one private garage per single-unit dwelling;
+A private garage with provision for more than 3 automobiles, or a private garage of more than 700 square feet in area, or more

-- b.
+- than one such-private garage per single-unit -family dwelling; - b.
 Accessory apartments subject to provisions of Sec.7.2.5; - c.
 Home businesses subject to the provisions of Sec.
 7.2.12; and - d.
-Accessory purposes as are proper and usual with the preceding special permit uses and are not injurious to a neighborhood as a place for single-unit residences.
+Such Accessory purposes as are proper and usual with the preceding special permit uses and are not injurious to a neighborhood as a place for single-unit family residences; further provided, that in all of the preceding uses, such off-street parking facilities shall be provided as the board of aldermen may require.